A haemangioblastoma is a rare type of brain tumour that usually affects the blood (‘haem’) vessels in the brain or sometimes in the spinal cord.

 Back to top

-Your doctors need to find out as much as possible about the type, position and size of the tumour to plan your treatment.
-You may have a number of tests and investigations.
+Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan the best treatment for you.
+You will have a number of different tests.

 You will have a CT or MRI scan to find the exact position and size of the tumour.